A walk through Finkenstein Moor

 In Austria, such a huge, pristine wetland, unspoilt by the sprawl of housing, like the Finkenstein Moor, has become a rarity.
 As a result, the Finkenstein Moor was declared a nature reserve in 1984.
 In addition to the actual low moor with its extended reed banks, the nature reserve nowadays also encompasses adjacent straw meadows.
 The Faaker Seebach creek ensures the permanent moisture saturation of this moor; areas of lower ground are also fed by water sources from the Mittagskogel massif and from the nearby Kanzianiberg.

-Finkenstein Moor is located in the territory of the municipality of Finkenstein:
+Finkenstein Moor is in the municipality of Finkenstein: 9584 Finkenstein

 Well known for its steaks: